-20 ments. fountains (see Scene 4, Section 4.3).
+Table 6 (continued) Design aspect/ feature Requirement/ Observation Design guideline Application example Scene 4, Section 4.3).
 The vectors proved to be an efficient and acceptable technique to support navigation (see Section 6.4).
-Gamified design Gamified design can increase users' engagement with the context of the story in an im- mersive video experience.
-Introduction of challenges as a form of gamified design can be efficiently ap- plied in immersive video virtual tours in the form of UI interactive text panels introducing multiple answer questions relative to the video context To engage the users in 360° immersive video experiences, gamified design should be applied by introducing activi- ties that can be scored and level up.
+Gamified design Gamified design can increase users' engagement with the context of the story in an immersive video experience.
+Introduction of challenges as a form of gamified design can be efficiently applied in immersive video virtual tours in the form of UI interactive text panels introducing multiple answer questions relative to the video context.
+In the Rethymno virtual tour the users were introduced with multiple answer questions they had to address by selecting the correct UI text panel element.
+The introduction of such a mechanism allowed gaze-based interaction with virtual elements of the scene while kept the users motivated (see Section 6.2).
+To engage the users in 360° immersive video experiences, gamified design should be applied by introducing activities that can be scored and level up.
 Those activities should be accompanied by adequate progress feedback UI mechanisms for score visualization and level indication.
-In the Rethymno virtual tour the users were intro- duced with multiple answer questions they had to address by selecting the correct UI text panel ele- ment.
-The introduction of such a mechanism al- lowed gaze-based interaction with virtual elements of the scene while kept the users motivated (see Section 6.2).
 A graphic UI visualization of the water collected has been integrated in each immersive video scene of the Rethymno virtual tour.
-The water collector was dynamically updated after each question chal- lenge was complete informing the users on their level of mission completion (see Section 6.2).
+The water collector was dynamically updated after each question challenge was complete informing the users on their level of mission completion (see Section 6.2).